 It is one of the best freelance language jobs.
-People across the world are interested in learning foreign languages for professional and personal purposes.
+People worldwide are interested in learning foreign languages for professional and personal purposes.

 Many cannot attend regular classes because of their work, family, etc. thus, they find it easy to learn a language online.

-No matter which foreign language you want to teach, you will always find some students.
+You will always find some students no matter which foreign language you want to teach.
 As an online tutor, you can offer an array of online language tutoring to students.

 For example, you can teach the Portuguese language to an Australian student from your residence in India, Portugal, Brazil, or elsewhere.

-Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, Verbling, are offering online teaching jobs.
+Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, and Verbling, offer online teaching jobs.

-All you have to do is register yourself and start taking the foreign language lessons.
+All you have to do is register and start taking foreign language lessons.

-You can also begin online language teaching with the help of free online tools like Skype, Zoom, Google Hangouts, Cisco WebEx, Microsoft Teams, BlueJeans, etc.
+You can also begin online language teaching with free tools like Skype, Zoom, Google Hangouts, Cisco WebEx, Microsoft Teams, BlueJeans, etc.

 2. Translation and Proofreading Career

-The career scope as a translator is full of potentialities.
+The career scope as a translator is full of potential.
 If you are proficient in two languages, you could try your skill at online translation and jobs.

-You will get the required material, and you will have to convert it into another language.
+You will get the required material and have to convert it into another language.
 There are many localization and translation agencies that engage experienced freelance translators.

-Many firms are offering transcription, translation, and proofreading services to government, corporations, export houses, law enforcement, and other organizations.
+Many firms offer transcription, translation, and proofreading services to the government, corporations, export houses, law enforcement, and other organizations.

 These companies can hire you as work-at-home translators.

-The translation profile requires mastery in the language in which the material has to be translated and the source language.
+The translation profile requires mastery of the language in which the material has to be translated and the source language.

 For instance, the agencies may ask you to reproduce an English write-up to the second language, say, French, Spanish, or German that you know or vice versa.